cs1302uga/cs1302-ce20/README.md

    appearance provided in the previous step.
 The three new buttons below the main `ImageView` object are not supposed to function for this checkpoint.
    **Recompile before continuing.**
-   Also stage and commit your changes.
+   Also, make sure your code passes the `checkstyle` audit, then stage and commit all changes.

 If you completed the steps correctly, your app should look similar to the screenshot provided above.
 Congratulations on a good looking app!